 Massing Artillery Fire.
-Each artillery unit maneuvering as a battery or a separate gun section must fire at a different target.
+Each artillery unit maneuvering as an artillery company or a single battalion gun, must fire at a different target.
 Two or more artillery units may "mass" their fire upon the same target only if the target is in canister range, or the closest or only target, or within the command radius of a designated artillery leader.